 Canning is the process in which foods are placed in jars or cans and heated to a temperature that destroys microorganisms and inactivates enzymes.
 This heating and later cooling forms a vacuum seal.
 The vacuum seal prevents other microorganisms from recontaminating the food within the jar.
-High-acid foods such as fruits and tomatoes can be processed or “canned” in a boiling water canner while low-acid vegetables and meats must be processed in a pressure canner at 240 °F (10 pounds pressure at sea level).
+High-acid foods such as fruits and tomatoes can either be processed or “canned” in a boiling water canner or a steam canner (both 212 °F), while low-acid vegetables and meats must be processed in a pressure canner at 240 °F (10 pounds pressure at sea level).
 Request HGIC 3040, Canning Foods at Home for more information on the canning process.

 Water Bath Canner

 A water bath canner is a large covered cooking pot with a rack.
 Any large metal container may be used as long as it is deep enough for 1 inch of briskly boiling water to cover the jars.

 The diameter of the canner should be no more than 4 inches wider than the diameter of your stove’s burner to ensure proper treatment of all jars.
 Using a wash kettle that fits over two burners is not recommended because the middle jars do not get enough heat.
 For an electric range, the canner must have a flat bottom.